-Cervical, Thoracic, Lumbar Medial Branch Nerve Radiofrequency Ablation
+Cervical, Thoracic, Lumbar Medial Branch Nerve Block and/or Radiofrequency Ablation

 Medial branch nerve radiofrequency ablation (RFA) is a minimally invasive treatment designed to relieve chronic neck, mid-back, or lower back pain originating from the facet joints.
 These joints, located along the spine, can become inflamed or arthritic, leading to persistent discomfort.
 RFA works by disrupting the small medial branch nerves that carry pain signals from these joints to the brain—providing long-lasting relief without the need for surgery.